MicroBlocksCN/microblocks-site/data/markdown/setup-cpx.md

 <img src="assets/img/md/get-started/select-cpx.png" width="180">

-They you'll be asked to select the USB drive for the board in the browser's file save dialog.
+You'll be asked to select the USB drive for the board in the browser's file save dialog.

 <img src="assets/img/md/get-started/firmware-install-instructions-cpx.png" width="400">